ray-project/ray/doc/source/data/performance-tips.rst

 Currently, Ray Data can assign at most one read task per input file.
 Thus, if the number of input files is smaller than ``parallelism``, the number of read tasks is capped to the number of input files.
 To ensure that downstream transforms can still execute with the desired parallelism, Ray Data will split the read tasks' outputs into a total of ``parallelism`` blocks and disable fusing with the downstream transform.
-In other words, the read tasks' output blocks are materialized to Ray's object store before any map stage executes.
+In other words, each read task's output blocks are materialized to Ray's object store before the consuming map task executes.
 For example, in the following code, we will execute :func:`~ray.data.read_csv` with only one task, but its output will get split into 4 blocks before executing the :func:`~ray.data.Dataset.map`:

 .. testcode::